 Currently, three COVID-19 vaccine candidates developed by researchers in the U.S. are now in Phase 3 clinical trials.
 One of these vaccines, developed by Janssen and funded by the U.S National Institutes of Health (NIH), uses a weakened adenovirus responsible for the common cold.
 This virus carries the information to express the spike protein of SARS-CoV-2, the virus that causes COVID-19, in human cells.
 Exposure to this protein enables our immune system to recognize the virus in future encounters and allows the immune system to mount a rapid defense against infection.

-Stéphane Bancel, Moderna’s CEO, explained in an interview with the Financial Times that “November 25 is the time we will have enough safety data to be able to put into an emergency use authorization file that we would send to the FDA,” and that he would not expect approval until later in the first quarter or in the early second quarter of 2021.
+Stéphane Bancel, Moderna’s CEO, explained in an interview with the Financial Times that “November 25 is the time we will have enough safety data to be able to put into an emergency use authorization file that we would send to the FDA.”

 The article also makes the unsupported claim that the COVID-19 vaccine will be compulsory for everyone by the end of 2020, and that compliance by the general public will be enforced by the U.S. military.
 This claim may be based on a misinterpretation of a 16 September 2020 press release from the U.S. Department of Health and Human Services announcing an unprecedented collaboration between the U.S. Department of Defense and the CDC to ensure the adequate distribution of a COVID-19 vaccine.